 Students contemplating higher education have a lot of different options.
 This includes a four year institution.
 And of course, not going to college is a viable option, too.
 But if you’re thinking about pursuing higher education, you might want to consider local community colleges.
 If community college is on your radar as an avenue towards an academic credential and/or future career path, then you may be asking yourself a lot of questions about this affordable alternative to university.
-To get straight to the point, you might wonder, “Is community college good?”
+To get straight to the point, you might wonder, “Is community college the right thing for me?”
 After all, these two-year colleges haven’t always enjoyed the best reputation.
 Before you enroll in one, you’ll want to have a solid indication of where it might lead you in the future.
 In this article, we’ll discuss the good and the bad when it comes to what local community colleges offer.
 And we’ll uncover some myths and truths along the way.
 We’ll also attempt to unravel some of the specific reasons for the ubiquitous community college stigma to answer the question: “Why do community colleges have a bad reputation?”

-Before we dig too deep, let’s address the primary issue at hand: Is community college a good idea?
-While the long answer may vary depending on your unique academic needs and goals, the short answer is “Yes!”
-Attending an accredited community college almost always pays off for students dedicated to their studies and know what they want to accomplish from the experience.
-Let’s discuss some of the many benefits of community college attendance.
+Before we dig too deep, let’s address the primary issue at hand.
+This is whether attending a community college is right for you.
+The long answer may vary depending on your your own education needs and goals might be.
+But the short answer is “Yes!”
+Attending an accredited community college almost always pays off.
+This is especially true for students dedicated to their studies who know what they want to accomplish from the experience.
+Let’s discuss some of the many benefits of attending community college.

-There are so many advantages to attending community college that it’s impossible to list them all.
-In fact, if you asked a hundred community college students, “Why is community college good?” you may get a hundred different answers.
-So while listing all of the perks of going to a two-year school isn’t feasible, we’ll discuss some of the common reasons, so many people nod enthusiastically when asked, “Is community college a good idea to go to a community college?”.
+There are so many advantages to attending community college.
+It’s impossible to list them all.
+In fact, if you asked a hundred community college students, “Why is community college right for you?” you may get a hundred different answers.
+Listing all of the perks of going to a two-year school isn’t feasible.
+Still, we’ll discuss some of the common reasons so many people give the thumbs up when asked, “Is it a good idea to go to a community college?”.

 You might be wondering, “how much is a community college?”
-According to the College Board, the average cost of community college for students is just $3,770 per year.
-This represents a significant savings in tuition and fees.
+According to the College Board, the average cost of a local community college for students is just $3,770 per year.
+This represents huge savings in tuition and fees.
 And it lowers any potential student debt, compared to what you can expect to pay to attend a four-year college or university, even as an in-state student.
 These in-state tuition fees surpassed $10,500 in 2020.
 That’s a difference of more than $6,700 annually.
-For students who want to begin earning money right away without the burden of looming student debt, it’s hard to deny the appeal of a two-year school’s sticker price.
+For students who want to begin earning money right away without the burden of looming student loan debt, it’s hard to deny the appeal of a two-year school’s lower tuition costs.

 And there’s even better news for individuals asking “How much are community college classes?“.
-While the cost of community college is much lower on average than the cost of a four-year school, it’s also possible to get a community college education entirely free.
+While the cost of community colleges is much lower on average, it’s also possible to get a community college education entirely free.
 This would eliminate student loan debt altogether.
-The College Board reports that the average full-time community college student receives enough grant money to cover their entire tuition cost plus fees.
-Moreover, roughly two dozen states in the U.S. now offer free community college education to residents who meet certain eligibility requirements.
+The College Board reports that the average full-time community college student receives enough grant money to cover their tuition and fees.
+Moreover, roughly two dozen states in the U.S. now offer free community college education to residents who meet certain requirements.

-Critics of large four-year universities will tell you that the quality of academic instruction at these revered institutions of higher education just isn’t worth your tuition dollars.
-They’ll offer proof in the form of overworked instructors tasked with research projects that take precedence over the students in their classrooms who are (more often than not) taught by graduate students and teaching assistants rather than the tenured professor him or herself.
+Critics of large four-year universities will tell you that the quality of academic instruction at these respected institutions of higher education isn’t worth the money.
+They’ll offer proof in the form of overworked instructors working on research projects that take priority over the students in their classrooms who are regularly taught by graduate students and teaching assistants rather than the tenured professor.

 Whether this is true for all colleges and universities is a debate for another post, but one thing we can say for sure is that community colleges don’t face this same criticism.
-These technical schools are solely invested in educating the students who enroll in their academic courses and programs, so instructors may not have as much clout.
-Still, they enjoy the luxury of focusing on teaching rather than some university-funded research endeavor.
-That means they’ll most certainly teach their own classes, and they are much more likely to be available should you have questions about course content or assignments, too.
+The main goal of technical schools is to teach the students who attend their academic courses and programs, so teachers may not have as much clout.
+Still, they enjoy the luxury of focusing on teaching rather than some university-funded research project.
+That means professors at community colleges will most certainly teach their classes, and they are much more likely to be available should you have questions about course content or assignments.

-In addition, community colleges typically boast lower student-to-faculty ratios, so you’ll likely find yourself in smaller classes instead of large lecture halls.
-If you don’t like the idea of just being another face in the crowd, then community college may be the better fit for you.
+Also, community colleges typically boast lower student-to-faculty ratios, so you’ll probably find yourself in smaller classes instead of large lecture halls.
+If you don’t like the idea of just being another face in the crowd, then smaller classes at community colleges may be the right choice for you.
 At a larger university, your professor may not even learn your name by the end of the semester, much less be available for one-on-one instruction or coaching.
 Smaller classes mean a more focused learning environment, which can make for greater opportunities in a student’s learning experience.

 Another criticism that four-year colleges and universities have faced over the years is their propensity to focus on theory rather than practice in their academic courses and degree programs.
-It may be true that much of what you’ll study in a university class is more idea-centered rather than experiential, but that also depends on your major.
-For instance, a bachelor’s degree in engineering will surely be more grounded in reality than one in philosophy.
+It may be true that much of what you’ll study in a university class is more idea-centered rather than experiential.
+This is especially true for liberal arts programs.
+For instance, a bachelor’s program in engineering will surely be more grounded in reality than one in philosophy.

 Despite your degree plan, though, a bachelor’s-level course of study will inevitably include some general education classes that may seem unnecessary.
-That is, even if you plan to teach elementary music, for instance, you’ll still be required to take some college-level math classes.
+Even if you plan to teach elementary music, for instance, you’ll still be required to take some college-level math classes.
 The same is not true for all community college credentials, though.
-While some associate’s degree programs such as Associate of Arts (AA) and even Associate of Science (AS) programs may also include “gen ed” requirements, others such as Associate of Applied Science (AAS) degree plans do not.
+While some associate’s degree programs, such as Associate of Arts (AA) and even Associate of Science (AS) programs, may also include “gen ed” requirements, others, such as Associate of Applied Science (AAS) degree plans do not.
 By and large, community college degrees tend to be much more vocational in nature than universities and seek to prepare students for the workforce immediately after graduation.
-On the other hand, four-year colleges prepare students not only for employment but also for graduate school.
+On the other hand, four-year college students are prepared not only for employment but also for graduate school.

 Another checkmark in the “real-world learning” category for community colleges has to do with the instructors of community college classes.
 These professors aren’t your typical tenured faculty members you’ll see in university lecture halls, but they often make up for their obscure reputations with plenty of experience in the field they teach.
 For example, it’s not uncommon for a retired police officer to teach public safety courses at their local two-year college.
 The same holds true for many other vocational fields like nursing, early childhood education, and culinary arts.
-The benefit here for students is that they can learn applicable skills that will serve them well in their future professions, and they have the opportunity to learn these skills from seasoned professionals in their chosen field.
+The benefit here for students who attend community college is that they can learn applicable skills that will serve them well in their future professions, and they have the opportunity to learn these skills from seasoned professionals in their chosen fields.
 It’s hard to think of any better type of job preparation than that, so it’s something to keep in mind when asking, “What are the benefits of attending a local community college?“

 A lesser-known advantage of community colleges is that many offer associate’s degree programs designed for students who intend to continue their education at a four-year college or university.
 These university pathways are ideal for students who need to work on their GPAs to be accepted by a four-year school, but there are other advantages.
 For instance, students who work full-time or have small children may benefit from the more relaxed pace of community college, not to mention the many flexible learning options and resources these schools often have for non-traditional students.
 Examples include night classes and part-time schedules.
-Plus, if you attend community college for a couple of years before enrolling at a four-year school can result in substantial savings on the cost of a bachelor’s degree, even without financial aid.
+Plus, if you attend community college for a couple of years before enrolling at a four-year school, the result can mean substantial savings on the cost of a bachelor’s degree, even without financial aid.
 You can attend a community college for general education courses and earn transfer credit.
-Once you transfer from a community college to a 4-year college or university, they’ll have the opportunity to earn the exact same credential as students who started in a four-year degree plan.
+Once you transfer from a community college to a 4-year college or university, you’ll have the opportunity to earn the exact same credential as students who started in a four-year degree plan.
 In many cases, the transfer process is seamless.

 Why Do Community Colleges Have a Bad Reputation?